Ahmed0427/Ahmed0427/README.md

 - **OS in Excel formulas** — bootloader in `=IF(A1="BIOS",TRUE,FALSE)`.
 - **Rendering 3D graphics in Bash** — 1 FPS of pure, unfiltered regret.
 - **Building a blockchain for tracking my caffeine intake** — immutable proof of poor life choices.
-- **Reverse engineering my casio calculator to mine crypto** — passive income.
+- **Reverse engineering my casio calculator to mine crypto** — passive income bro.
 - **Getting Arch Linux to boot from a potato** — spoiler: it *can*, but you shouldn't.